-3. Any veteran or dependent receiving V.A. benefits who has accumulated 40 or more units and wishes to continue receiving V.A. benefits at College of the Desert must have an A.A./A.S. degree evaluation before they can be certified for benefits.
+3. Any veteran or dependent receiving V.A. benefits who has accumulated 30 or more units and wishes to continue receiving V.A. benefits at College of the Desert must have an A.A./A.S. degree evaluation before they can be certified for benefits.

 4. Veterans and dependents may receive V.A. benefits when repeating a course in which a grade of "F" was received if the course is a prerequisite to a required course, is required for graduation or transfer.
-Veterans and dependents may receive V.A. benefits when repeating a cours in which a grade of "D" was received, if the catalog states that a grade of "C" or better is required and the course is a prerequisite to a required course, is required for graduation or transfer.
+Veterans and dependents may receive V.A. benefits when repeating a course in which a grade of "D" was received, if the catalog states that a grade of "C" or better is required and the course is a prerequisite to a required course, is required and the course is a prerequisite to a required course, is required for graduation or transfer.

 5. Additional information about V.A.
-Benefits and program requirements may be obtained from the Veterans' Office in the Administration Building Room 5.
+Benefits and program requirements may be obtained from the Veterans' Office in the Administration Building.